liaosunny123/MUAWeb-Whu-Zero-Cup-2022-Backend/README.md

 cmake ..
 make && sudo make install
 ```
-Beyond that, please confirm that you have following libs:libs:g++,gcc,cmake,libjsoncpp-dev,uuid-dev,openssl,libssl-dev,zlib1g-dev and boost.
+Beyond that, please confirm that you have following libs:libs:g++,gcc,cmake,libjsoncpp-dev,uuid-dev,openssl,libssl-dev,zlib1g-dev,boost and bcrypt.
 # How to run it
 After you make it , you can use ".\MUAWeb" to run it.
 # Environment of the production